Mario Pinball Land: Development

 As Adrian Barritt and Richard Horrocks, veterans of the Pro Pinball series, had founded Fuse Games, they decided that, in the words of Barritt "we needed a bit of impact before they would even bother to speak to us".
 So they thought about a Mario pinball game, and produced a playable demo, featuring both the possible first area and the last one with a showdown with Bowser.
 Afterwards Barritt and Horrocks went to Seattle to pitch the idea to Nintendo of America executives, and were approved.
-As the resources were limited, Fuse decided not to develop the game for the GameCube, resorting to the Game Boy Advance instead.
+As their resources were limited, Fuse decided not to develop the game for the GameCube, resorting to the Game Boy Advance instead.
 Barritt added that he considered the portable "[an] ideal platform for a pinball game, something that you can just pick up and knock the ball around for a bit" and stated that "with experience on systems like the Super Nintendo Entertainment System we knew we'd be able to push the hardware of the GBA very hard to its limits".
 Despite Fuse hiring more people, the whole game was created by a small team of only five people.

 Mario Pinball Land was first announced under the working title of Mario Pinball in Nintendo's product release schedule on April 1, 2004, as one of two previously unannounced Mario titles for the GBA alongside an untitled new entry in the Mario Party series that would make use of the handheld's e-Reader peripheral, with a planned release date of May 24.
 Further details were later revealed during the 2004 E3 expo, with playable demos and a release date of October 4.
 The game's final name was announced in June 2004 on Nintendo's official website.